amosbastian/FPLbot/README.md

     git clone git@github.com:amosbastian/FPLbot.git
     cd FPLbot
     pip install -r requirements.txt

+To initialise the database you should do the following:

+    python FPLbot/utils.py

-Once installed you can schedule a cron job to run the bot whenever you want!
+Once this has been done, you can schedule a cron job to run the bot whenever you want!

 ## Configuration